Digital Archive of Latin American and Caribbean Ephemera

 History: Latin America–Primary Sources

 Offers online versions of selected Latin American manuscripts, covering the Colonial period and 19th and 20th centuries.
-Because it is at U of Washington, some of the texts are locked.
+Note that this page is att U of Washington Libraries, some of the texts/links are locked.

 Latin American and Caribbean Digital Primary Sources (SALALM)

 The Latin American and Caribbean Digital Primary Sources portal lists open access digital portals to primary sources for the use of historical research

 Latin American Open Archives Portal